 John Simpson has been eminent in the urban design field, first coming to prominence with his design for Paternoster Square in the City of London in the early 1990’s.
 Since then, he has become the masterplanner for several new mixed-use urban extensions in England, such as Fairford Leys in Aylesbury for the Ernest Cook Trust.
 He was the adviser to Solihull Metropolitan Council for the new village at Dickens Heath, completed in 2010.
 He prepared the masterplan for Newcastle Great Park in Newcastle Upon Tyne and the new mixed-use urban extension to Swindon, known as the Swindon Southern Development Area, completed in 2008.

 As Part of their Tercentenary celebrations in 2016 H M Queen Elizabeth II opened his new Chapel and Cloister for the Royal Artillery at their regimental church at Larkhill.
 He extended the range of the buildings he has designed into the medical field with the Defence and National Rehabilitation Centre, the new national facility for the rehabilitation of injured services personnel in Nottinghamshire which was opened jointly by the Duke and Duchess of Cornwall and the Duke and Duchess of Cambridge.
 The buildings for the new School of Architecture at the University of Notre Dame, in Indiana in the USA, the world’s leading institution teaching architects in the Classical tradition was completed in 2020.
-His new additions to the Royal College of Music opposite the Royal Albert Hall, involving new recital rooms, recording studios, a museum and other facilities for the school were opened by HM King Charles III, when he was The Prince of Wales in December 2021.
+His new additions to the Royal College of Music opposite the Royal Albert Hall, involving new recital rooms, recording studios, a museum and other facilities for the school were opened by HM King Charles III, when he was The Prince of Wales in 2021.

 Much of his work has involved working with new buildings designed within sensitive historic settings and with Listed buildings in conservation areas.
 Many of these buildings are Grade I Listed.